rian39/gpu/README.md

-#  'The View from the GPU: the problem of platform knowing'
+#   The View from the GPU: the problem of platform knowing

 Adrian Mackenzie, School of Sociology, Australian National University